APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 - They're treating student gov't like a club that a group of friends belong to.
 How can anyone take them seriously?

-- This is related to UC policy cultivating a microcosm of corruption.
+- This is related to UC philosophy cultivating a microcosm of corruption.